dkostyaev/dkostyaev.github.io/_posts/2014-06-21-Sentiment analysis.md

 share: true
 ---

-In the rise of social media customer's opinions has become extremely valuable for businesses selling their products, financial markets and social researches.
-To extract opinions from customer's reviews, comments or other kind of text data you might want to know what sentiment analysis is.
+In the rise of social media customer’s opinions has become extremely valuable for businesses selling their products, financial markets and social researches.
+To extract opinions from customer’s reviews, comments or other kind of text data you might want to know what sentiment analysis is.

 > Sentiment analysis and opinion mining is the field of study that analyzes people's opinions, sentiments, evaluations, attitudes, and emotions from written language.[^1]